 Protocol

+With permission from the BC Physical Education Association, the Ministry of Education and the BC Teacher’s Federation, we contacted each school district superintendent within the sixty public school boards in BC.
+If the superintendent provided an approval letter allowing the research team to contact schools in their district, principals for each school with grades 4 to 12 were contacted and asked if teachers and their students could participate in the study.
+All teachers and students who taught PE or were taking PE classes who were interested in participating in the study were included.
+All school districts, schools, teachers and students that did not respond were not included in the study.

+Surveys

-Two surveys (see Appendix A) were sent to teachers and students to gain their perspectives on the current physical education and health curriculum.
-The teacherProtocol and student surveys underwent stakeholder review by a group of four teachers who were currently teaching elementary and middle school grades, prior to beginning this project.
-The sixty public school boards in BC were contacted for this study.
-If approval was obtained from the superintendent, and then the school principal, teachers who taught PE and students taking PE classes responded to the survey, which included grades 4 to 12.
+Teacher and student surveys underwent stakeholder review by a group of four teachers who were currently teaching elementary and middle school grades, prior to beginning this project.
+Surveys were distributed from January 2011 to June 2012.
+The survey was available as either a paper copy, mailed to schools, or online using SurveyMonkey (SurveyMonkey.com, LLC, Palo Alto, California, USA).
 Each survey included both closed and open-ended questions and was divided into four sections: personal background information; student medical history; teaching of running; and grading and evaluation.
+Surveys were sent to teachers and students to gain their perspectives on how running is taught in the current physical education curriculum (Appendix A).
 Both students and teachers were able to skip questions if they wished.

-The survey was distributed from January 2011 to June 2012.
-In order to obtain contact with potential participants, we recognized the need to utilize appropriate channels for accessing the study population, as opposed to a broad circulation through social media.
-Therefore, we contacted the BC Physical Education Association, the Ministry of Education and the BC Teacher’s Federation and were instructed to contact each school district superintendent.
-Each superintendent provided an approval letter allowing our research team to contact schools in their district.
-In some cases, the superintendent contacted the schools on our behalf.
-Principals for each school with grades 4 to 12 were contacted and the survey was available as either a paper copy, mailed to schools, or online using SurveyMonkey (SurveyMonkey.com, LLC, Palo Alto, California, USA).Statistics
+Statistics

 All statistical analyses were performed in Sigmaplot 11 (Systat Software Inc, San Jose, CA).
-Data are reported as number of responses, percentages for means ± standard error as applicable.
+Data are reported as number of responses, percentages of responses to that particular question, or means ± standard error as applicable.
 Significant differences were assumed when p<0.05.
 Differences between teachers and students were evaluated using either the Fischer’s exact or chi-squared analyses.

 RESULTS

-All 60 school districts in the province were contacted from March 2011 to March 2012.
-We received approval to conduct research in their schools from 19 school districts; 25 districts did not reply after repeated email and telephone contact, and 16 declined ,, and(Figure 1).
-In total, 175 schools in these 19 districts were contacted, and 19 schools responded, an 11% response rate (Figure 1).
-Completed surveys were obtained from 63 teachers and 597 students. all from More responses were obtained from students in rural areas (50%) compared to teachers, who primarily taught in non-rural areas (82%, p<0.001).
+There was a response rate of 32% from all school districts, with 19 school districts agreeing to participate; 25 districts did not reply after repeated email and telephone contact, and 16 declined participation (5 did not want to participate, 2 were already involved in other research studies, and 9 were prevented from participating by the 2011-2012 school year job action) (Figure 1).
+In total, 175 schools in these 19 districts were contacted, and 19 schools responded, an 11% response rate.
+Completed surveys were obtained from 63 teachers and 597 students.
+The students were all from classes taught by the teachers.

-.
-There are 60 school districts in BC; 19 were willing to have their schools participate in our survey.
-Twenty-five districts gave no response, some never responding to email and telephone contact (n=23), and others having initial contact and then not confirming if the study could proceed (n=2).
-Sixteen districts declined to participate and gave the following reasons: they did not want to participate (n=5); they were conducting other research studies within the district (n=2); the 2011-12 school year job action prevented contact with teachers (n=9).
-Out of the 19 school districts that approved our study, 175 schools were contacted.
-Nineteen schools responded to our request for participation and seven schools completed the survey.
-After an initial interest in the study or passing along the information to the PE department, three schools did not follow up.
-Nine schools declined to participate.

 Personal characteristics